joshrp/moonlight-docs/Troubleshooting.md

 <a href="https://moonlight-stream.org/discord"><img src="https://moonlight-stream.org/images/discord.png" height="70" alt="Join our Discord"></a>

-### Known issue: Moonlight is not yet compatible with GeForce Experience Beta 3.22.0.28.
-Reinstall the latest official release (3.21.0.36) from Nvidia's website to continue to stream in the meantime.
+### You must update Moonlight to stream with GeForce Experience 3.22.
+Make sure Moonlight is up to date if you receive an RTSP handshake error 500.

 Look at the troubleshooting steps for each of the following issues: